“So how’s Ramadan going for you?”

 … and Deeds

 Also strive to be generous in your deeds.
 Look out for any opportunities to do a good turn for your family, neighbors and friends.
-Use your initiative and show them the best face of Islam that you can.
-You could even invite them to join you in iftar (breaking fast) or just take some food round to them.

 This is also a great time for giving extra in charity, as its reward is increased.
 Many people choose this time to give their zakat al-mal (obligatory charity on wealth) away to cleanse their wealth and to get the extra benefit.